Spicy Chickpea Chili

 - In a large pot, heat the olive oil over medium heat for 30 seconds

 - Add the shallot and cook for 2 minutes until it begins to soften

 - Add the garlic and continue to cook for 1 minute until fragrant

 - Add the salsa verde, vegetable broth, corn, and chickpeas and bring to a simmer

 - Cover and let simmer for 5-6 minutes until heated

 - Divide into bowls and add cilantro just before serving

-Salsa Verde can usually be found in the Mexican section of the grocery store near the other salsas and sauces.
+Salsa verde is a green salsa that can usually be found in the Mexican section of the grocery store near the other salsas and sauces.
 I typically buy a brand called Herdez which is relatively inexpensive.
-For this recipe, I recommend grabbing mild since most of the base is salsa and anything more than mild can get a little too spicy.

 Keep in mind that the sodium can start to climb when using canned beans, salsas, and broth.
 If sodium is an issue, be sure to look for low sodium versions of these things!

 Keywords: Chickpea Chili